-However, private banking contracts are supplemented, where relevant, by the ancillary duties imposed by the German Securities Trading Act.
+However, private banking contracts are supplemented, where relevant, by the ancillary duties imposed by the German Securities Trading Act and the MiFID II Regulations.
 These duties require, for instance, a written framework agreement between the financial institution and its private client.
 The framework agreement must set out the main duties and rights of the parties.
 Furthermore, financial institutions are obliged to provide certain mandatory information to their clients when opening a business relationship (such as a general overview on the financial institution, types of financial instruments and costs associated with the offered financial services).